 LMI data powered by LMI for All

-- You could do a Modern Apprenticeship in a related area, such as fabrication, welding and metalwork.
-There are no set requirements for entry, but most employers will ask for 3-5 subjects at National 4 or 5 including English, Maths and science or technological subjects.
+- You could enter trough a Craft Modern Apprenticeship.
+There are no set requirements for entry, but some employers will ask for subjects at National 4 or 5 including English, Maths and science or technological subjects.

 - As an alternative, you could study for a full time course in a relevant subject.
-In Scotland, there are courses in fabrication and welding at various levels: National Certificate (NC) or National Qualification (NQ) and Higher National Certificate or Diploma (HNC or HND).
+In Scotland, there are courses in fabrication and welding at various levels: NC or NQ and HNC or HND.
 Entry requirements range from no formal qualifications for some NC or NQ courses to 1-2 Highers for HNC and HND courses.
 Colleges may look for ability in particular subjects.

-- Scotland's Rural College (SRUC) offer a City and Guilds Certificate Level 2 course in Forgework which lasts for 12 weeks.
+- Scotland's Rural College (SRUC) offer Forgework (City and Guilds) Certificate Level 2 which runs for 12 weeks full time.
 You need 3 subjects at National 4 including English and Maths.